-Our credit facilities include various covenants, including financial covenants that require performance measures and ratios to be met.
-If we do not satisfy the covenants in our credit facilities, the credit facilities may be terminated and the maturity of amounts outstanding thereunder may be accelerated and become payable.
+If we do not satisfy any of the covenants discussed above, the maturity of amounts outstanding thereunder may be accelerated and become payable.
+We were in compliance with all of these covenants at September 30, 2014.

 Our real estate leases also include various covenants, but typically do not include financial covenants.
 If we do not satisfy the covenants in the real estate leases, the leases may be terminated and we may be liable for damage claims.
-At June 30, 2014, we were not in default under any of our credit facilities and had not received any notices of default under any of our real estate leases.
+At September 30, 2014, we were not in default under any of our credit facilities and had not received any notices of default under any of our real estate leases.